Jimmy Armfield: Blackpool boss Gary Bowyer asks fans to put politics aside for tribute

 "It's their decision and I respect and understand it and have done ever since I was at the football club, but we're talking about an unbelievable man here," Bowyer continued.

-"The only thing I'll say is that they will never get an opportunity to do it.
+"The only thing I'll say is that they will never get another opportunity to do it.
 This is the one opportunity to show our respects for a great, great man."